 Through the National Grow Me Instead program, Nursery & Garden Industry Australia is taking a significant step in tackling one of the nation’s most serious environment problems – the spread of weeds.

 As part of the program, a Grow Me Instead booklet has been developed for each state/territory which contains a list of plants that were formerly grown and sold to gardeners and have since ‘jumped the garden fence’ and become invasive in the natural environment.
+You can access the information here.

 Think before planting trees under or around powerlines.